Kanchenjunga Base Camp Trek

 On the other hand, autumn offers trekkers crystal clear skies and breathtaking panoramic views of Jaanu, Makalu (5th highest mountain), and other towering peaks in sharp detail.

 Kanchenjunga Trek difficulty level is rated as a strenuous trip type due to its route condition and duration of time to complete.
-It is one of the most challenging treks in Nepal.
+This trek consists of trekking to visits both the north and south base camps of Kanchenjunga.
 The trail takes trekkers through zigzag routes, steep stone staircases, and ice paths, often crossing glacial sections like the Yalung and Kanchenjunga Glaciers.

 It also includes high-altitude passes such as Sele La pass, Mirgin La, and Sinelapche Bhanjyang over 3,500m, which demand stamina and acclimatization.
 On average, trekkers walk 5-7 hours daily for 17-19 days, navigating landslide-prone areas and rugged, off-the-beaten paths.